getlipa/wild/README.md

 that you can use in your HTTP header as a bearer token.

 ## Chameleon
-It can change its color very quickly.
-Fetches exchange rates.
+The chameleon can change its color very quickly, it knows everything about exchange rates.
+So it will fetch fiat exchange rates for you.

 ## Mole
 *Coming soon*